 Navigation by the stars is still alive today.
-You'd be surprised to find that ballistic missiles like the American Trident still use this kind of navigation in flight.
+You will be surprised, but ballistic missiles like the American Trident still use such navigation in flight.

 The stars will help establish your place on the planet with an accuracy of one hundred meters.
 But the American company Draper Laboratory has developed a new generation of stellar navigation system called Skymark - it uses a small automatic telescope to track (in addition to stars) satellites, the ISS and other objects orbiting the Earth.

 And since there are an incredible number of such fast moving objects now, Skymark can achieve much higher accuracy than is possible with "slow" stars.